-MiDA Hands Over UGMC Substation to ECG
+MiDA Hands Over UGMC Substation To ECG

-The $11million project is funded by the United States government acting Millennium Challenge Corporation (MCC) and is part of the Ghana Power Compact Program.
+The $11 million dollar project, funded by the United States government acting Millennium Challenge Corporation (MCC), is part of the Ghana Power Compact Programme.

-The Deputy Minister for Energy, Mohammed Amin Adam at the inauguration and handing over ceremony in Accra said the substation has been integrated into the existing ECG 33kV sub-transmission Network through a total of 24 km of 33kV interconnecting circuits.
+The Deputy Minister for Energy, Mr. Mohammed Amin Adam at the inauguration and handing over ceremony held in Accra said the substation has been integrated into the existing ECG 33kV Sub-transmission Network through a total of 24km of 33kV interconnecting circuits.

-He said the UGMC Primary Substation was one of many electric infrastructural assets, which formed part of the ECG Financial and Operational Turnaround (EFOT) Project of the Compact Program.
+He said the UGMC Primary Substation was one of many electric infrastructural assets, which formed part of the ECG Financial and Operational Turnaround (EFOT) Project of the Compact Programme.

 “Equipment within the Substation comprised of two 20/26MVA transformers, located outdoors and switching equipment housed in a basement-type Control Building.

-Adding that the UGMC could now operate in an environment of more stable and reliable power.
+According to the minister, the UGMC could now operate in an environment of a more stable and reliable power.

 He commended MiDA and MCC for their high level of professionalism and diligence in ensuring that the project had come to fruition.

-Prof. Yaa Ntiamoa-Baidu Chairperson, MiDA said the Compact Program recognized the need for ECG to meet the increasing power demand and improve the services it offered to its customers and vital public installations in the Accra East and Accra West Regions.
+Prof. Yaa Ntiamoa-Baidu, Chairperson, MiDA, said the Compact Programme recognised the need for ECG to meet the increasing demand for power and improve the services it offered to its customers and vital public installations in the Accra East and Accra West regions.

-The resident country direct for Millennium challenge corporation(MCC) Steven Marma, in an address, said his outfit would continue to fund projects that would benefit Ghanaians, adding that MCC was investing 316 million dollars through Ghana Compact Program.
+The Resident Country Director for MCC, Steven Marma, in an address said his outfit would continue to fund projects that would benefit Ghanaians, adding that MCC was investing 316 million dollars through the Ghana Compact Programme.

 BY Linda Tenyah-Ayettey